sarahDH615/web-design-challenge/README.md

     - infubinol_avg_tum_size_linreg.png

 #### description
-The goal of this project was to create a series of webpages to showcase a previous project contained in this GitHub, in the repository matplotlib-challenge.
+The goal of this project was to create a series of webpages to showcase a previous project contained in this GitHub, [matplotlib-challenge](https://github.com/sarahDH615/matplotlib_challenge).
 Five visualisations were chosen from that project for display on individual webpages with explanatory text largely derived from the matplotlib project.
 A Comparisons page, showing all the images together, and a Data page, showing the source dataframe, were also created.
 Bootstrap and GitHubPages were used as tools to respectively style and display the website.
 The following steps were taken:
 - obtaining source materials:
     - copying the matplotlib-challenge notebook and saving it to this repository
     - using the functions save-fig and .to_html to create images of the main graphs, and the cleaned source table